ottenwbe/transformer/README.md

     java -jar build/libs/transformer-<current version>.jar

-### Simply Run

-You can simply run the web service by starting it with Gradle.

-    ./gradlew bootRun

-You can then access the web-service via an locally in your web browser.
+Again the web UI can be accessed:

     http://localhost:8080/

 ## Supported conversions

+The conversions can also be triggered by calling the web service via the following paths:

 |  From\To          | Json          | Yaml           | XML  |
 | :-------------:    | :-------------: |:-------------:| :-----:|